Ido: History

+Creation

 The idea of a universal second language is not new, and constructed languages are not a recent phenomenon.
 During the 12th century Hildegard of Bingen invented a set of words known as the Lingua Ignota.
 The concept did not attract significant interest until the language Volapük was created in 1879.
 Volapük was popular for some time and apparently had a few thousand users, but was later eclipsed by the popularity of Esperanto, which was created in 1887.
 Several other languages, such as Latino sine Flexione and Idiom Neutral were also proposed.
 It was during this time that French mathematician Louis Couturat formed the Delegation for the Adoption of an International Auxiliary Language.

 This delegation made a formal request to the International Association of Academies in Vienna to select and endorse an international language; the request was rejected in May 1907.
 The Delegation then met as a Committee in Paris in October 1907 to discuss the adoption of a standard international language.
 Among the languages considered was a new language submitted anonymously after the Committee's deadline by someone using the name Ido.
 In the end the committee, always without plenary sessions and consisting of only 12 members, concluded the last day with 4 votes for and 1 abstention.
 They concluded that no language was completely acceptable, but that Esperanto could be accepted "on condition of several modifications to be realized by the permanent Commission in the direction defined by the conclusions of the Report of the Secretaries [Louis Couturat and Léopold Leau] and by the Ido project".

 The International Ido Congress in Dessau, Germany, in 1922.